MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/enter-your-product-key.md

 ---
-title: "Enter your product key for Microsoft business products and services" f1.keywords:
+title: "Enter your product key for a Microsoft business product or service" f1.keywords:
 - NOCSH
 - aka.ms/smbsetup